What is an education health and care needs assessment and plan?

-The majority of children and young people with special educational needs and/or disabilities will have their needs met within local mainstream early years’ settings, schools or colleges.
+Most children and young people will have their needs met within mainstream education.
+This includes local early years’ settings, schools as well as colleges.

-The purpose is to provide special educational provision to:
+The purpose of an EHCP is to make special educational provision to:

 - Meet the special educational needs of the child or young person.

 - Secure the best possible outcomes for them across education, health and social care.

 - Prepare young people for adulthood as they get older.

 How do they help?